mstrazds/nginx-php56/README.md

 Contains nginx config files as well as php-fpm settings.
 Also include setup.sh file that offloads tasks from the Dockerfile to reduce layers.

 ### Notes
-Remember that PHP-FPM doesn not respect environment variables passed in the traditional manner.
+Note that PHP-FPM does not respect environment variables passed in the traditional manner.
 You will need to explicitly state what your variables are within the ``/etc/php5/fpm/pool.d/www.conf`` file.